faheedah22/Capstone1-technical-homework/README.md

-# Hello This is capstone 1
+# Hello, This is capstone 1.
-# Capstone1-technical-homework
+# Capstone1-technical homework.